E-mailing for jobs

-3. The CV is critical.
+The CV is critical.
 Nobody is interested that you were a pom-pom girl, a catcher's glove carrier, or a cub scout.
 Likewise, the vacation stint serving burgers in Joe's diner only demonstrates that you were refused anything better!
 Nevertheless, do not be so brief that the recruiter will have to contact you for more information.
-He won't; he has 100s more complete CV's to read!

-4. Try to avoid sending your CV as an attachment.
-These take more time to download and open and often carry viruses.
-Attachments are usually binned without being read.
+Try to avoid sending your CV as an attachment.
+These take more time to download and open and sometimes carry viruses.

 Happy job hunting!